ucdavis-bioinformatics-training/2023-June-Introduction-to-R-for-Bioinformatics/R/embed_day2.md

 Using the built-in dataset **iris**, first subset the dataframe keeping only those rows where the sepal length is greater than 6.
 Then find the total number for each Species in that subset.

-Using **iris**, remove the width columns and then create a new dataframe with the Species and the sum of the rows.
+Using **iris**, remove the width columns and then create a new dataframe with the Species and another column that is the sum of the two length columns for each row.

 ---